 Other books in this series include Kicking It

-Other books by this author include Raven Cursed, An Apple for the Creature, Death's Rival, Blood Trade, Kicking It, Mercy Blade, Shadow Rites, Bloodring, Seraphs
+Other books by this author which I have reviewed include Raven Cursed, An Apple for the Creature, Death's Rival, Blood Trade, Kicking It, Mercy Blade, Shadow Rites, Bloodring, Seraphs

 An omnibus of nineteen short stories in the Jane Yellowrock urban fantasy series revolving around a Cherokee skinwalker who slays vampires.
 While based in New Orleans, Jane does travel between Louisiana and North Carolina.